The Compliance Landscape

 Meeting compliance, however, is no easy task.
 Unfortunately, only a subset of the enterprise actually plays a part in making sure that company data is secure through compliance measures—it’s hard to get the non-security teams interested in the goals and objectives of the cybersecurity and InfoSec teams, especially around something as seemingly dry as compliance.

 At CyberSaint, we’ve seen organizations where those performing the assessment and gathering the data took weeks chasing their non-security peers around for the information necessary for completion.

-Especially in the last five years, technology has evolved and digitization has taken over.
+Especially in the last five years, technology has evolved, and digitization has taken over.
 You’d think that cybersecurity best practices would be following suit.
-No such luck – for organizations to implement best practices there’s a lot of human effort required along with training and budgeting that’s involved.
-Cyber risk is growing as more uninformed or poorly-trained employees are to blame for mishandling or using company data in non-compliant ways, that lead to vulnerabilities.
+No such luck – for organizations to implement best practices, there’s a lot of human effort required along with training and budgeting that’s involved.
+Cyber risk is growing as more uninformed or poorly-trained employees are to blame for mishandling or using company data in non-compliant ways, which leads to vulnerabilities.

 Are You Swinging Spreadsheets or Battling Complexity?

 Those who work in compliance know all too well that human effort adds a lot of variables to compliance projects.
 As an information security professional looking to make your compliance program more efficient, it can be tough to watch your team members wrestle with spreadsheet after spreadsheet for every assessment or audit you are required to complete and report on.
 Not only that, but the human aspect of data collection as you walk through your assessment makes the timeframe within which it can be completed grow, depending on how fast you can gather information from your team members and non-security peer groups.